 My maternal grandmother used to say “for the person who passed on, for them, it is very good, as they are in a good place, but for those of us who stay behind, for us, it’s bitter.”

 In order to help with the sadness of being left behind, we can send them “packages of goodies” by doing mitzvahs in their memory.
-This way you bring them honor and stay connected to them.
+This way we bring them honor and stay connected to them.

 We know on Rosh Hashanah it says: